 #15: Find a seller you are comfortable with the communication style

-Communication is the key ingredient in building a successful long term working relationship with a seller.
+Communication is the key ingredient in building a successful long-term working relationship with a seller.
 Some sellers are willing to take time to explain and share knowledge, whereas some are more reserved and answers in short sentence fragments.
-I prefer to work with knowledgable sellers who are honest, friendly, and open to communication.
+I prefer to work with knowledgeable sellers who are honest, friendly, and open to communication.

 #16: Don’t choose a seller based on a single score

 Don’t simply hire a seller because he or she has a perfect 5-star score.
 You have to dive in and read the comment in the reviews.
 Moreover, you should ask questions and communicate with the seller to make sure the seller is the right fit for the job.